kkinnebrew/clementine/docs/Getting Started.md

 * willUnload()
 * didUnload()

 These methods allow you to more precisely tie actions to the view state, to bind and unbind events and manipulate the DOM.
 In our case, we've retrieved the view controller's target and bound a `keypress` event to it in the `onDidAppear()` method.
 We've added a `onKeyPress()` event handler method to the controller, and bound it to the `keypress` event.
-Finally, we've unbound the event in the `onWillDisappear()` method, enforcing our **Rule #5: "Manually unbind all manually bound events."**
+Finally, we've unbound the event in the `onWillDisappear()` method, enforcing our rule that you need to manually unbind all manually bound events.

 Now we need to tell the other views that the user has pressed the enter key and wants to search for something.
 In the `onKeyPress()` event, we're checking the keycode of the keypress and calling the following if it's an enter key.